wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V10.2: 05-Nov-2024 by wavemotion-dave
+* Fix for SGM enable/disable that renders The Castle and Castle Excellent playable.
+* Auto-disable SGM for Cavern Fighter to render it playable.
+* Three year anniversary of the Phoenix Edition - Happy Birthday ColecoDS!

 V10.1: 03-Sep-2024 by wavemotion-dave
 * Fix for the ADC decimal-mode instruction in the 6502 core for the CreatiVision.
 This fixes a number of problems including hex-digits showing on scores for some games.
 * Tweaks and optimizations for the CreatiVision driver.
 Added most of the common/stable 'undocumented' opcodes.